History of the Perthshire Patons

 HMS Warpsite leaving HMS Dolphin RN submarine base in Portsmouth, June 1971

-In 196X, Colin married Charlotte Harper Graham, in Joymount Presbyterian Church in Carrickfergus.
-The engagement had only been a few days, and Charlotte, or "Cherie" as she was better known, had had to obtain special permission through a sheriff's warrant, being under 21 years old.
-The witnesses to the wedding were Cherie's aunt and uncle, Margaret and Tommy Smyth, with the only other family member in attendance at the wedding being Colin's mum Jean.
+On August 30th 1969, Colin married Charlotte Harper Graham, in Joymount Presbyterian Church in Carrickfergus.
+The engagement had only been a few days, and Charlotte, or "Cherie" as she was better known, had had to obtain special permission from her mother to marry, as she was under 21 years old, and as documented in a license from the Presbyterian Church issued to Colin the day before the wedding in Belfast.
+The witnesses to the wedding were Cherie's aunt and uncle, Margaret and Tommy Smyth, with the only other family member in attendance at the ceremony being Colin's mum Jean.

 For their honeymoon, the couple spent two days in Bangor, County Down.
 When the honeymoon finished, Colin had to return to his navy digs in Barrow on Furness for a few weeks, and Cherie left Ireland to join him.
 Shortly after, she became pregnant with the couple's first child, and towards the end of her pregnancy, Cherie returned briefly to Carrickfergus to be looked after by her family.

-On September 23rd 1969, Colin was transferred to HMS Churchill, a Resolution Class ballistic missile submarine, and capable of launching polaris nuclear missiles.
+On September 23rd 1969, Colin was transferred to HMS Churchill, a Resolution Class submarine.
 Whilst on board, he passed his proficiency examination for Leading Seaman, on July 3rd.
 During this time, he and Cherie were living in Barrow on Furness, in naval digs.

 (Unknown to Colin, his first cousin Sheena Paton in fact lived on the exact same housing estate as himself whilst he was there, although at that stage he did not even know of her existence, never mind the fact that she was there.)

-Whilst on board the Churchill, Colin was drawn as a charicature by a shipmate called Harry McGroarty, as part of a drawing entitled "The Joys of Being a Submariner" (see left), which was later published in the Churchill's own magazine Thumper.
-Colin is the rating with the headphones trying to stay awake!
+Whilst on board the Churchill, Colin was drawn as a charicature by a shipmate called Harry McGroarty, as part of a drawing entitled "The Joys of Being a Submariner", which was later published in the Churchill's own magazine Thumper.

 Colin became a father for the first time with the birth of Christopher Mark Paton.
 Chris was due two weeks earlier, and Colin, now based in at HMS Neptune Helensburgh was due to go to sea.
 As Churchill was minutes away from departing Faslane, he was still on the phone trying to find out if Chris had been born yet.
 He was virtually dragged onto the sub at the last minute, still with no news!
 When news was finally transmitted to the Churchill that Colin's wife had finally given birth on the 6th, his mate, having received the transmission, refused to tell Colin what sex his child was, or what size etc. Colin was forced to leave his station and chase him from one end of the submarine to the other, until he finally cornered his mate and got the news!